-Neighbors have been helping a wheelchair-bound woman get into bed every night for 10 years
+Neighbors have been helping a woman who uses a wheelchair get in bed every night for 10 years

 Related Content

-- Neighbors have been helping a wheelchair-bound woman get into bed every night for 10 years
+- Neighbors have been helping a woman who uses a wheelchair get in bed every night for 10 years

 - Wheelchair bound man found with maggot-infected bed sores; mother denied bond